dhelmr/ulauncher-duckduckgo-bangs/README.md

 By the extension no requests to DuckDuckGo are made: When you type `! w Linux`, the Web Browser will directly go to `https://en.wikipedia.org/wiki/Special:Search?search=Linux` and not first open a DuckDuckGo search with `!w Linux`.
 In this manner using the bangs from this extension is potentially faster than from DuckDuckGo.

+# Known issues

+* Combining `&` and html special characters (like `<` or `>`) will result in an empty result item.
+[See here](https://github.com/Ulauncher/Ulauncher/issues/477) for more information.
+The item can selected however and the underlying action, e.g. opening the url, will work too.

 # License

 [Licensed under GPLv3](LICENSE.txt)